awsdocs/aws-cost-management-user-guide/doc_source/edit-aispl-payment-method.md

 1. In the dialog box, choose **Ok**\.

 1. For Visa and Mastercard payment methods, you're redirected to your bank to verify your payment\.
 For American Express payment methods, your bank processes your payment with no action required from you\.
 After your payment is verified, you're redirected to your account page\.
-Your invoice shows the **Pay Now** link until your bank processes your payment\.
+Your invoice shows the **Verify and pay** link until your bank processes your payment\.

+## Make a Payment Using Net Banking<a name="aispl-pay-net-sec"></a>

+You can use the console to pay your AISPL bills using Net Banking\.

+**Note**
+Due to the current AISPL regulations, you're redirected to your bank to authorize the charge with each AWS payment\.
+You can't use Net Banking for automatic payments\.<a name="aispl-pay-net"></a>

+**To pay your AISPL bill**

+1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.

+1. In the navigation pane, choose **Orders and invoices**\.

+1. Next to the invoice that you want to pay, choose **Verify and pay**\.
+You're redirected to your payment methods\.

+1. On the **Payment Methods** page, select your Net Banking account\.

+1. Choose **Make Payment**\.

+1. You're redirected to your bank's website to verify your payment\.
+Log in and follow the prompts to approve the payment\.

+1. After your payment is verified, you're redirected to your account page, which shows a success message at the top\.

 ## Enable Recurring Payments<a name="aispl-enable-recurring-sec"></a>

 You can use the console to enable recurring payments for your account\.

-HDFC, SBI, and Axis bank do not support recurring payments or auto\-charge on their debit cards\.
+HDFC, SBI, and Axis Bank don't support recurring payments or auto\-charge on their debit cards\.
 However, customers can still use these debit cards to make manual payments\.<a name="aispl-enable-recurring"></a>

 **To enable recurring payments for your AISPL account**